kamiyuzu/kamiyuzu.github.io/about.md

 permalink: /about/
 ---

 Hi 👋🏻 my name is Alberto Revuelta Arribas.
-I am a software developer 🧑🏻‍💻 based in Madrid, Spain.
+I am a software engineer 🧑🏻‍💻 from Madrid, Spain.

 ### More Information

-This blog will have relevant information about out my professional career journey.
-The thoughts will be from technical to human based.
+This blog will have relevant information about my professional career journey.
+The thoughts will be from technical to human oriented.

 ### Contact me